neoforged/.github/primers/1.21.9/index.md

     - `ExtraCodecs`
         - `GAME_PROFILE_WITHOUT_PROPERTIES` -> `AUTHLIB_GAME_PROFILE`, now a `Codec` and public
         - `GAME_PROFILE` -> `STORED_GAME_PROFILE`
+    - `StringRepresentable#createNameLookup` now can take in an arbitrary object and return a string
+        - The base overload that takes in the object array uses `getSerializedName`
     - `StringUtil#isAllowedChatCharacter` now takes in an `int` codepoint instead of a `char`
     - `ToFloatFunction` -> `BoundedFloatFunction`
         - This still exists as a standard interface to convert some object to a `float`